Allen Swift: Commercials and MAD magazine

 Swift provided the original voice of the Frito Bandito in the animated Fritos Corn Chips commercials of the 1960s.
 In the 1970s and 1980s, he was the talking drain in Drano television commercials, the voice of the Mirinda Craver in Jim Henson's Mirinda commercials, and the voice of The Burger King.
 Because of his uncanny ability to create so many different sounds, tones and accents, he was able to voice competing products, including Tip-Top, Braun, Stroehmann or Taystee.
 He impersonated Carroll O'Connor as Archie Bunker and Adolf Hitler as "Dolf" on MAD magazine's vinyl insert recording of "Gall in the Family Fare", the All in the Family satire that ran in the magazine's Super Special No. 11 in 1973.
 He also played Captain Cupcake in the Hostess Brands commercials.

 Personal life

-Swift was married to actress Lenore Loveman, and is the father of character actor, mimic and singer Lewis J. Stadlen, holistic health practitioner Maxime Zahra, and eating disorder specialist/entrepreneur Clare A. Stadlen.
-He resided in Manhattan.
-He was also a figurative painter, creating and exhibiting landscapes and figures reminiscent of those of artists Leland Bell and Fairfield Porter.
+Swift was married to actress Lenore Loveman, and was the father of 3 children, including actor Lewis J. Stadlen.
+He died in his home in Manhattan at the age of 86 on April 18, 2010.

-Death

-Swift died in his home of at the age of 86 on April 18, 2010.
-He had been "suffering with a series of health calamities for several years, since he fell and broke his hip while walking his dog.
-From that moment, one thing led to another", said personal friend and director Gene Deitch.